Are you looking for the most efficient space heaters available?

 Capable of heating up to 300 square feet, this ceramic tower unit comes with a convenient remote control to switch between the high and low heat settings.
 The digital control also features an automatic thermostat and an 8-hour timer.

-Thanks to the built-in overheat protection, bladeless design, and cool-touch surface, the Lasko AW300 is a safe, family-friendly space heater.
+Thanks to the built-in overheat protection, bladeless design, and cool-touch surface, the Lasko AW300 is a safe, family-friendly economical electrical heater.
 It’s also outfitted with a rear filter for protection from dust and debris.